Return to CEE 240 Homepage

 Particularly, each Thursday lab session will be consist of two/three regular lab sessions, which is lots of lab works for one evening.
 Unless you read lab exercises several times in advance and clearly understand the 'big picture' objectives of each lab exercise, it is very likely that you would be ended up with merely typing commands in a hurry to finish labs in time without understanding why and how. (and future applicability)

 Remember that this is likely to be your only and last chance to learn/review CAD and GIS while you are in school.
-You will need to know how to do CAD and more acutely, GIS once you start working in professional, engineering settings, and you will be expected to perform right away and won't have the luxury to learn "how to" by then.
+You will need to know how to do CAD and more acutely, GIS once you start working in professional, engineering settings, and you will be expected to perform right away and won't have the luxury to learn "how to" to figure things out by then.

 Keep in mind that you don't have to do all lab exercises only during Thursday Lab session -- you can start/do/repeat your lab anytime, 24/7.